Meet the Team

 Angling in the Kyle of Sutherland District contributes 3 to 4 million pounds annually to the local economy and supports 80-90 full-time-equivalent jobs.
 Poaching can therefore not only cause irreparable environmental damage, but also have a significant impact upon the local economy and damage the rural community.

 The Kyle Fishery Board employ Water Bailiffs to protect the Kyle catchment from the illegal poaching of salmon, sea trout and other fish species.
 The bailiffs are empowered under the Salmon and Freshwater Fisheries (Consolidation) (Scotland) Act 2003.
 The bailiffs are warranted to enforce the legislation and have statutory powers of entry, search and seizure.
 The production by a bailiff of their warrant is sufficient authority for the exercise of the powers.
 Along with enforcement the bailiffs are responsible for the day to day delivery of our river management strategies and as part of that the rivers are patrolled 7 days a week.
 Their powers extend to the whole of the Kyle district and to any adjoining salmon fishery districts.

-Whilst poaching activity may appear to be declining and the numbers of arrests and convictions may be low, there is no doubt that having a dedicated and professional enforcement team is a vital deterrent in preventing illegal activity.
+Whilst poaching activity may have appeared to be declining in recent years.
+During Covid restrictions poaching activity increased tenfold and the Water Bailiffs were ever active in protecting our rivers.
+The number of arrests and convictions may be low, but there is no doubt that having a dedicated and professional enforcement team is a vital deterrent in preventing illegal activity.